Balavasanth-Rajadurai/MiniCUDA/README.md

 ## **3. Barrier Synchronization Support for __syncthreads at the hardware level.**

 Prevents race conditions in shared resources by making sure every thread in a block reaches the barrier before any others do.

+The base design has been inspired by https://github.com/adam-maj/tiny-gpu